What is massage?

 There are nearly 100 different massage and body work techniques.
 Each technique is uniquely designed to achieve a specific goal.
 The most common types practiced in the United States include:

-- Aromatherapy massage: Essential oils from plants are massaged into the skin to enhance the healing and relaxing effects of massage.
-Essential oils are believed to have a powerful effect on mood by stimulating two structures deep in the brain known to store emotions and memory.
+- Aromatherapy massage.
+Essential oils from plants are massaged into the skin to enhance the healing and relaxing effects of massage.
+Practitioners believe essential oils have a powerful effect on mood by stimulating two structures deep in the brain known to store emotions and memory.

-- Craniosacral massage: Gentle pressure is applied to the head and spine to correct imbalances and restore the flow of cerebrospinal fluid in these areas.
+- Craniosacral massage.
+Therapists apply gentle pressure to the head and spine to correct imbalances and restore the flow of cerebrospinal fluid in these areas.

-- Lymphatic massage: Light, rhythmic strokes are used to improve the flow of lymph (colorless fluid that helps fight infection and disease) throughout the body.
+- Lymphatic massage.
+Therapists use light, rhythmic strokes to improve the flow of lymph (colorless fluid that helps fight infection and disease) throughout the body.
 One of the most popular forms of lymphatic massage, manual lymphatic drainage (MLD), focuses on draining excess lymph.

-- Myofascial release: Gentle pressure and body positioning are used to relax and stretch the muscles, fascia (connective tissue), and related structures.
+- Myofascial release.
+Therapists use gentle pressure and body positioning to relax and stretch the muscles, fascia (connective tissue), and related structures.
 Trained physical therapists and massage therapists use this technique.

-- Reflexology: Specialized thumb and finger techniques are applied to the hands and feet.
+- Reflexology.
+Therapists use specialized thumb and finger techniques on the hands and feet.
 Reflexologists believe that these areas contain "reflex points" or direct connections to specific organs and structure, throughout the body.

-- Rolfing: Pressure is applied to the fascia (connective tissue) to stretch it, lengthen it, and make it more flexible.
+- Rolfing.
+Therapists apply pressure to the fascia (connective tissue) to stretch it, lengthen it, and make it more flexible.
 The goal of this technique is to realign the body so that it conserves energy, releases tension, and functions better.

-- Shiatsu: Gentle finger and hand pressure are applied to specific points on the body to relieve pain and enhance the flow of energy (known as qi) through the body's energy pathways (called meridians).
+- Shiatsu.
+Therapists apply gentle finger and hand pressure to specific points on the body to relieve pain and enhance the flow of energy (known as qi) through the body's energy pathways (called meridians).
 Shiatsu is widely used in TCM.

-- Swedish massage: A variety of strokes and pressure techniques are used to enhance the flow of blood to the heart, remove waste products from the tissues, stretch ligaments and tendons, and ease physical and emotional tension.
+- Swedish massage.
+Therapists use a variety of strokes and pressure techniques to enhance the flow of blood to the heart, remove waste products from the tissues, stretch ligaments and tendons, and ease physical and emotional tension.

-- Integrative touch: A gentle form of massage therapy that uses gentle, non-circulatory techniques.
-It is designed to meet the needs of patients who are hospitalized or in hospice care.
+- Integrative touch.
+A gentle form of massage therapy that uses gentle, non-circulatory techniques, integrative touch was designed to meet the needs of patients who are hospitalized or in hospice care.

 How does massage work?